Logic and Language

 Such claims simply beg the question:

 If one is to simply assume that there exist enumeration functions that are indefinable, then what would be the logic of the assertion that one cannot also assume that there “exists” an enumeration of the real numbers but it is indefinable?
+After all, if there were such an indefinable enumeration, then one could not define a diagonal number from that enumeration, and so the diagonal proof fails.

 One cannot simply throw logic aside and cherry-pick those sets that one wants to be enumerable and those that one wants to be non-denumerable.